Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 *"Copy that, I’ll be over soon.
 You ‘Backs protected against radiation?"*

-"We’re deployed in a nuclear environment, STARFALL…"
+"We’re deployed in a nuclear environment, STARFALL..."

 *"Yeah.
 I plan ‘ta make it* more *nuclear."*

 That sounded like a very welcome idea as far as Taro was concerned.
 "Be my guest."

 *"Alright."* Taro flicked an ear inside his helmet.
-The human sounded… grim, rather than the fierce anticipation Taro himself would be feeling about the chance to play with the big guns. *"Enemy’s thickest toward the city center, that’s about five [kilometers] away from your position.
-That’s gonna be danger close…hold out for a minute more.
+The human sounded... grim, rather than the fierce anticipation Taro himself would be feeling about the chance to play with the big guns. *"Enemy’s thickest toward the city center, that’s about five [kilometers] away from your position.
+That’s gonna be danger close... hold out for a minute more.
 STARFALL out."*

 Easier said than done.
 Still, the shields were holding, even if his ‘Backs were running out of ammo, even if they’d need to press against the shield wall to force the horde away.
 With nothing else for it, Taro fell into ranks and managed their tactical retreat towards a more open space.
 Hopefully open enough that air support could strafe it eventually.